The number of credit card mail offers sent out by different banks have increased over the past few years.

 Note!
 There is also an opt-out option that removes your name from the list for 5 years only.
 This is handy when you don’t wish to get a new card too soon and find the offers tempting.

 Direct credit card mail offers are useful for the bank for reaching a large pool of potential customers quickly.
-I personally suggest u to use one of the best online portals securitas epay.

 On the other hand, they are also beneficial for the users as they can inform about the different on-going offers or bring their attention to something they need in a credit card.